Eneco/landscaper/example/README.md

     ./build/landscaper apply --dir example/landscape-fixed --namespace example

+Instead of manually invoking Landscaper you can also tell it to run in a loop and it will apply the modified landscape the next time it runs its synchronization loop.

+    ./build/landscaper apply --loop --loop-interval 1m --dir example/landscape-fixed --namespace example

+This time, modify the landscape in-place and see that landscaper will update your cluster after about a minute.

+Change the specification of one of the landscape files of [the second example](landscape-fixed/hello-world.yaml).
+E.g. change the desired message to "Hello, Looped world!".

+    -  message: Hello, Landscaped world!
+    +  message: Hello, Looped world!

+Save the file and wait for landscaper to apply it.

 ## Using Secrets

 Landscaper can manage secrets.
 For a component that has secrets, a companion Kubernetes Secret object is created, with the same name as the Helm release.
 The keys inside the secret object are specified in the `secrets` section of a landscape file.
 The values of the secret are obtained from the environment the landscaper runs in, looking for an environment variable name that is uppercase and hyphens are replaced with underscores.